KoiFresh/dieklingel-com/content/hardware/cad/index.md

 ::thumbnail{:src="/hardware/cad/outer-frame.jpg"}
 ::

-The outer frame is the main case, which shoul be screewd in your wall.
+The outer frame is the main case, which should be screwed on your wall.

 - ::download-link{:file="/hardware/cad/outer-frame.FCStd"}
   ::